Questions? AskAuckland

 Explores uses of photography and film in the production and dissemination of anthropological knowledge.
 Emphasises the choices in subject matter, imagined audience, composition, construction of narrative (or not), and mode of representation that are made at all stages in the production of ethnographic images.
 Uses ethnographic images to reflect on construction of ethnographic texts.

-Prerequisite: ANTHRO 100 or ARTHIST 115 or 30 points in Anthropology, Sociology, Media Film and Television, or Communication
+Prerequisite: ARTHIST 115 or 30 points in Anthropology, Communication, Media and Screen Studies, or Sociology

 Restriction: ANTHRO 320, 373